June 15, 2015

 (interactive map)

-In 1835 when Conrad Sulzer was 26 years old the world at that time: Britain and Spain renew agreement against the slave trade.
-British sea captains are authorized to arrest suspected Spanish slavers and bring them before mixed commissions established at Sierra Leone and Havana, Cuba.
-Vessels carrying specified "equipment articles" (extra mess gear, lumber, foodstuffs) are declared prima-facie to be slavers.
-In the southern states of the United States, abolitionists are expelled and mailing anti-slavery literature is forbidden.
-Steamships appear on the Tigris and Euphrates rivers.
-Samuel Colt of Connecticut receives a patent for his revolver in Europe; receiving a patent in the United States the following year.
+Britain and Spain renewed an agreement against the slave trade.
+British sea captains were authorized to arrest suspected Spanish slavers and bring them before mixed commissions established at Sierra Leone and Havana, Cuba.
+Vessels carring specified "equipment articles" (extra mess gear, lumber, foodstuffs) were declared prima-facie to be slavers.
+In the southern states of the United States, abolitionists were expelled and the mailing anti-slavery literature was forbidden.
+Other news - Steamships appeared on the Tigris and Euphrates rivers.
+Samuel Colt of Connecticut received a patent for his revolver in Europe and then received a patent in the United States that following year.

 The Sulzer's 14 room, including a seven bedrooms, brick house is still located at 4223 North Greenview AvenueThe original address was 1306 Perry Avenue.
 The house exists today almost in its original condition and once later owned by actress Joan Cusak and Richard Burke.
 Dr. Sulzer established a greenhouse nursery and provided shrubs and plants for the Graceland Cemetery.
 He served as one of the administrators of the township in its early years.